mchenggit/kabanero-event/architecture/README.md

 - imageName: name of the image
 - eventData: The actual JSON object associated with the event, or a mapping of the original data to JSON if the original data is not JSON
     - for docker, at least SHA for the image.

+### Topic: KabaneroAPI

+Audit of calls to Kabanero API

+ For Kabanero-mgmt:
+- list
+- login
+- logout
+- onboard
+- refresh

+**TBD**: How about client side CLI?

+**TBD**: any other API?
+How about any that may be called by Appsody?